-Direct mail marketing includes the production and delivery of letters, postcards, magazines, and other material by mail.
+Direct mail marketing includes the production and delivery of letters, postcards, magazines, and other materials by mail.
 While every business strives to get its own share of the online marketing space, too many businesses neglect the amazing potential of a great direct mail campaign.
 Sending direct mail communications to your audience is simple, reliable, and could turn a modest list of lead addresses into new, loyal customers.

 Sending a letter or card is infinitely less complicated than learning the latest social media or search engine strategy.
 What matters is getting the basics of design and delivery perfected, which is not as complicated as you may think.
 Let’s get you up to speed on ways to not only compose a direct mail letter for your target customers but also speak in a way that engages with your business.

 A great direct mail letter must actually be written by a pen — no exceptions.